Font Resizer A A A

 Hamlet of Lavoy

 Lavoy is located approximately 14 km east of Vegreville on the Trans Canada Highway 16.
-This peaceful community offers features such as Skyline Greenhouse and Garon Apiaries.
+This peaceful community offers an active community hall with playground, and businesses including the Lavoy General Store and Garon Apiaries.

 Ranfurly